JoWayne94/CyDG/README.md

-CyDG is a cythonizable, open-source, modal discontinuous Galerkin code written in Python for prototyping.
+CyDG is a cythonizable, open-source, modal discontinuous Galerkin code written in Python for prototyping purposes.
 Currently, CyDG solves first- and second-order linear systems of Partial Differential Equations (PDEs).